robianmcd/ng-node-sandbox/README.md

 ng-node-sandbox
 ===============

 This is a sample sandbox website that uses NodeJs and AngularJs.
-The table below gives a full like of the libraries and technologies used.
+The table below lists the main libraries and technologies used.

 | Library/Technology | Use |
 |---|---|